 We don't know what might happen in the future.
 At work, some things might be returning to how they were before.
-If you were working from home, you might be returning to your regular workplace, and seeing colleagues again.
-If you work with patients, you might be seeing fewer patients with coronavirus.

 And there may be some things which still feel different.
 You might still have strict hygiene measures in place.
 Your caseload might not be back to pre-pandemic levels.